Amos Rusie: 1893–1898

 In 1894, Rusie won pitching's triple crown.
 He led the league in wins with 36–13, strikeouts with 195, and with a league best ERA of 2.78 (especially spectacular considering that the league average that year was 5.32).
 He also led the league in walks for the fifth straight time with an even 200.
 His pitching was keystone in leading the normally also-ran Giants to National League runner up that year.

 After the conclusion of the 1894 regular season, a Pittsburgh sportsman named William C. Temple sponsored a trophy for the winner between the regular season 1st and 2nd place teams in the National League.
 The runner-up Giants swept the Baltimore Orioles, who featured Hall of Famers John McGraw and Wilbert Robinson, 4–0.
 Rusie was virtually untouchable in the Temple Cup, giving up only one earned run while winning two complete games and compiling a 0.50 ERA; if that was not enough, he even batted .429.
 Rusie's win total that year was fourth best since the establishment of the modern pitching distance of 60'-6".

 Rusie won his last strikeout crown in the 1895 campaign with 201.
 However, he finished with a mediocre (by his standards) 23 wins and 23 losses.
 After a bitter contract dispute with Giants' owner Andrew Freedman, where the owner looked at his 23 losses and alleged he was slacking off in his training, Rusie responded by publicly thumbing his nose at Freedman — the 19th century variant of the middle finger.
 He was fined $200 (he made only $2,500 a year).
 Rusie refused to play until Freedman returned his money and ended up holding out for the entire 1896 season.
 It was a fiasco for baseball; fans boycotted and the press railed against the owners.
 Owners implored Rusie and Freedman to compromise; neither would budge.
 The holdout was finally settled just before the 1897 season, as the owners collaborated for recoupment of the garnished wages, as well as a $5,000 settlement ($ in today's dollars).
 This was partially out of respect for Rusie.
 However, the primary motivator was the threat of legal action against the reserve clause had his case gone to court.

 Later life

-Following the 1898 season arm trouble, hearing damage from a line drive to the head, and other personal problems kept him out of baseball for two years.
-In 1900, he was traded to the Cincinnati Reds for Christy Mathewson.
-In 1901, Rusie pitched poorly in three games before retiring.
-Meanwhile Christy Mathewson went on to 371 wins for the Giants.
+Following the 1898 season, arm trouble, hearing damage from a line drive to the head, and other problems kept Rusie out of baseball for two years.
+In December 1900, after he had not pitched for them in two years, Rusie was traded to the Cincinnati Reds for Christy Mathewson.
+The trade is one of the most lopsided in baseball history; Rusie pitched poorly in three games before retiring, while Mathewson won 371 games for the Giants and was part of the inaugural class inducted into the Baseball Hall of Fame in 1936.

 Rusie finished his career with 245 wins, 174 losses, 1,934 strikeouts and a 3.07 ERA.
+He was inducted into the Baseball Hall of Fame in 1977.

 Rusie died in Seattle, Washington, in 1942.
-He was inducted into the Baseball Hall of Fame in 1977.